chaene/hsp/README.md

 To train a network the paths to the shapenet dataset and the output folder in the "parameters.lua" file need to be adjusted first.

 th trainNetworkHierarchical.lua &lt;GPU ID&gt; &lt;Parameter File Name&gt;

+## License and Citation

+The code is released as GPLv2.

+When using the provided data make sure to respect the shapenet [license](https://shapenet.org/terms).

+Please cite our paper when using the code.<br />
+C. Häne, S. Tulsiani, J. Malik, <B>Hierarchical Surface Prediction for 3D Object Reconstruction</B>, Proc.
+Int.
+Conf. on 3D Vision (3DV), 2017